-Answer: At this time, only charging companies will be allowed to install EV chargers in the public right-of-way, not businesses, private groups, or individual residents.
-There are several factors that contributed to this decision, including health, life, and safety issues, liability concerns, and state utility location requirements, among others.
-Additionally, private citizens are prohibited from installing infrastructure for their private use in the public right-of-way, which would essentially privatize a public space.
-This private asset in a public space also raises several difficult policy questions, including who is responsible for the asset if the owner relocates.
+Answer: At this time, only utilities and charging companies that meet City requirements will be allowed to install EV chargers in the public right-of-way, not businesses, private groups, or individual residents.
+There are several factors that contributed to this decision, including health, life, and safety issues, liability concerns; and, state utility location requirements, among others.
+Additionally, private citizens are generally prohibited from installing infrastructure for their private use in the public right-of-way, which could essentially privatize a public space.
+Having private assets in a public space also raises several difficult policy questions, including who is responsible for the asset if the owner relocates.

 Another concern is that the infrastructural requirements of siting charging stations and the multidisciplinary coordination necessary to connect to the grid and install the asset in a public space are complex and costly and present substantial barriers.
 While navigating this space and financing the process might be attainable for some individuals, groups, or businesses, it is not attainable for all and could exclude many Portlanders.

 Question: Can I install a Level 2 or DC fast pedestal charger curbside in front of my residence or business if I allow it to be used by the public?